Are you finding it hard to work out how much you should be charging for your services?

 - non-billable meetings with potential new clients or to network.

 Example: If you plan to take four weeks of annual leave, two weeks of public holidays, two weeks of personal leave and four weeks for upskilling, business administration and non-billable meetings, this would leave you with 40 working weeks to generate income.
 If you were to work 40 hours in those 40 weeks, that would give you a maximum of 1,600 income producing hours per year.
-It’s also important to factor in that it may be unlikely you will be unable to bill all your available hours to clients.
+It’s also important to factor in that it may be unlikely you will be able to bill all your available hours to clients.
 As a starting point, we suggest working on a rate of 65 per cent (the billing conversion rate).
 In this example that would give you 1,040 hours per year.

 Determine the total operating costs of your business